kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/in_cluster_console.md

   require cluster-wide list permission on Ingresses and Gateways.
 - It does not modify any Kubernetes or AWS resource.

+!!! note "The controllers do write annotations"
+    The console itself is read-only, but the controllers it reads from are not.
+While the `IngressPlanAnnotation` feature gate is enabled, the ingress controller writes an
+    `alb.ingress.kubernetes.io/dry-run-plan` annotation on Ingress;
+    the gateway controller writes a `gateway.k8s.aws/dry-run-plan`
+    annotation on each Gateway that carries `gateway.k8s.aws/dry-run: "true"`.
+    These annotations are the data the console reads.
+Disable the feature gate and remove the dry-run Gateways once migration is complete to stop further annotation writes.

 ## How to launch

 The console is part of the dry-run verification workflow (Step 2 of the